Introduction

 ii.
 Implant Placement

-• The osseointegration process is started and the implants integrate with the jawbone to form a strong base for the denture.
+- The osseointegration process starts soon after the surgery and the implant integrate with the jawbone to form a strong base for the denture.
 This process takes 3 to 6 months.

 iii.
 Abutment Attachment and Denture Fabrication